 Auto Start and Stop is an essential feature for the Car Dash Camera.
 This feature is separating your cash dash camera from your smartphone or professional video shoot camera.
 Your Dash camera is coming with a power cable to connect to your car’s 12V cigarette lighter power source.
 This 12V socket will get power when you turn on your car ignition, and that will trigger dash camera, which is already connected to car’s power outlet.
 The Dash Camera will shut down when you turn off your ignition by sensing the power loss in cigarette lighter socket.

-Few of these Dash Camera models has an internal backup battery that can offer some extra delay from one minute to five minutes to shut down your car dash camera after you turn off car ignition.
+Few of these Dash Camera models have an internal backup battery that can offer some extra delay from one minute to five minutes to shut down your car dash camera after you turn off car ignition.

 Note: There are car models with permanently powered Cigarette Lighter Sockets those may not support auto ON / OFF.
 In this case, the choices are, turn off Dash Cam manually every time or rewire an additional socket.
 The other (not recommended) choice is to leave Dash Cam there, and the Cam will turn off when internal battery run out of juice.